Dhruv-Varshney-developer/Tripmate-Planner/Readme.md

 ## Agents

-- **[TripMate Planner]** (eliza/README.md)
-  This agent handles core user interaction logic using ElizaOS and stores user data in Storacha.
+- **[TripMate Planner](eliza/README.md)** -This agent handles core user interaction logic using ElizaOS and stores user data in Storacha.

-- **Tripmate-Share**
-  [GitHub Repository](https://github.com/Dhruv-Varshney-developer/Tripmate-Share) – An AI agent that shares travel information with family and friends.
+- **[Tripmate-Share](https://github.com/Dhruv-Varshney-developer/Tripmate-Share)** – An AI agent that shares travel information with family and friends.

-- **Tripmate-Finder**
-  [GitHub Repository](https://github.com/Dhruv-Varshney-developer/Tripmate-Finder) – This agent searches for real-time travel data using Gemini and the SERP API.
+- **[Tripmate-Finder](https://github.com/Dhruv-Varshney-developer/Tripmate-Finder)** – This agent searches for real-time travel data using Gemini and the SERP API.

 ## How It Works